How To Build a Better Shaving Soap Lather

 - After loading, both shaving soaps and shaving creams can go to your surface to build a lather.
 If you are face lathering, you will get more of an exfoliating effect by building your lather on your visage.
 Some prefer to lather on their palm and then apply to their face.

 - You can also continue to build your lather in a bowl or mug.
 Finding one with ridges on the bottom is helpful as it helps to activate the lather more than a smooth/flat surface.
 Continue to swirl the brush, adding a few drops of water at a time.

 FINISH LINE: You will know you have achieved a final product when you get a sheen to the lather - bright, shiny white.
 However, you can still get a good shave with a lather anywhere along this range.
-Aviv prefers a quicker load and whip to get done and get going.
-Jared enjoys the lather making process and likes to take his time on a denser whip.
+Some prefer a quicker load and whip to get done and get going.
+Other shavers really enjoy the lather making process and like to take their time on a denser whip.